jneug/typst-codelst/example.typ

 - See #lineref(<split-example>) for an example of the `split()` function.

-Long code breaks to new pages and line numbers should (for the most part) still stay aligned.
+Long code breaks to new pages.
 To have listings in figures break, you need to allow it via a #cmd[show] rule:

 ```typ
 #show figure.where(kind: raw): set block(breakable: true)